yocto-8/yocto-8/README.md

 - A Raspberry Pi Pico.
 - A SSD1351 SPI OLED display (128x128).
 Using cheaper or larger LCD modules should be feasible.
 - An I2S DAC/amp with a speaker or a 3.5" jack plug, for audio support.
 Audio through PWM could be done, but I don't know what audio quality you'd get.
-- >=2MB of SPI RAM (as "lua memory" for the pico-8 is 2MB), e.g. ESP-PSRAM64H (64mbit PSRAM).
+- At least 2MB of SPI RAM (as "lua memory" for the pico-8 is 2MB), e.g. ESP-PSRAM64H (64mbit PSRAM).
 I do not know exactly how those Lua memory constraints work in Pico-8 for now, so the 8MB PSRAM IC is probably good to be on the safe side depending on how the Lua implementation turns out.
 - A bunch of buttons for input.
 - You probably want a battery of some sort to power everything up - I use a cheap Li-Po battery with a lithium battery charge controller and feed this into the Pico (as it has a buck converter) and power the rest through the 3V3 output.